 Dr. Simon D’Alfonso

-You can find my academic CV here
+You can find a reasonably up to date copy of my academic CV here

 Fourth Workshop on the Philosophy of Information, 2012, University of Hertfordshire.